kamilazdybal/local-manifold-learning/README.md

 This repository contains code and materials to reproduce the results from the "*Local manifold learning and its link to domain-based physics knowledge*" paper.

 > K. Zdybał, G. D'Alessio, A. Attili, A. Coussement, J. C. Sutherland, A. Parente - *Local manifold learning and its link to domain-based physics knowledge*, 2022, Applications in Energy and Combustion Science

+### Our hypothesis

+Local PCA can find the intrinsic low-dimensional parameterization of combustion systems in a data-driven way.

 ### Our methodology